nourannmohamed/MNIST-Image-Classification-Pipeline/README.md

 In Phase 2, the project expands to full multiclass classification for digits `0` through `9`.
 A CNN is used as a feature extractor, then the extracted feature vectors are classified using custom multiclass models such as SVM, Perceptron, Multinomial Regression, KNN, and Naive Bayes.

+Model evaluation metrics such as accuracy, confusion matrix, precision, recall, F1-score, and classification report are implemented manually in `phase1/metrics.py`.

 The project also includes a Streamlit web app where users can draw a digit on a canvas and get a prediction from the trained CNN feature extractor and SVM classifier.

 ## Requirements